copper-engine/copper-engine.github.io/docs/tutorial1.md

         (...)
 ```

-wait() can wait for one or mutliple corellationIds and continue, if one or all IDs are handled.
+wait() can wait for one or multiple corellationIds and continue, if one or all IDs are handled.
 A timeout (in ms) can be specified for the maximum waiting time.

-        wait(WaitMode.ONE, 5 * 60 * 60 * 1000, correlationId, correlationId2, correlationId3);
+        wait(WaitMode.FIRST, 5 * 60 * 60 * 1000, correlationId, correlationId2, correlationId3);

 If  `HelloWorldService.sendResponse(String correlationId, boolean success, String answer)` is called by the external system,
-it informs the copper engine with the response.
+it informs the copper engine about the response and provides the response data.

 ```Java
     public void sendResponse(String correlationId, boolean success, String answer) {